-Sub - Principle How S Sefton Council Achieves the Principle Openness.
-Engaging comprehensively with institutional stakeholders. \ The Council publishes all relevant information (as required by the Local Government Transparency Code 2015) on its website; \$ The Council's website contains comprehensive information pertaining to the services provided by Sefton; Engaging stakeholders effectively, including individual citizens and service users. \$ The Council's decision making information, including committee agendas and minutes (not restricted) is available via the Council's website and intranet; 0 The Council undertakes consultation exercises regularly including on all budget proposals, and \$ All reports to Council, Cabinet and committees are checked by Legal and Financial Services to ensure the decisions to be made are lawful and comply with financial requirements.
+Sub - Principle How Sefton Council Achieves the Principle Openness.
+The Council publishes all relevant information (as required by the Local Government Transparency Code 2015) on its website; Engaging comprehensively with institutional stakeholders.
+The Council's website contains comprehensive information pertaining to the services provided by Sefton; Engaging stakeholders effectively, including individual citizens and service The Council's decision making information, including committee agendas and minutes (not restricted) is available via the Council's website and intranet; users.
+The Council undertakes consultation exercises regularly including on all budget proposals and All reports to Council, Cabinet and committees are checked by Legal and Financia Services to ensure the decisions to be made are lawful and comply with financia requirements.